 - Ubersuggest.org: This tool mimics the auto-suggest feature of Google for a certain keyword, but it gives you dozens of suggestions with the most popular search words.

 - Keywordtool.io: Similar to Ubersuggest, but with a very nice and clean interface, also allowing easy switching for your local country.
 And a nice option to copy all these keywords to your clipboard.
+Not free anymore by the way.

 - Soovle.com: It pretty does the same as Ubersuggest, but instead of only Google, it also targets Bing, Yahoo, Wikipedia, Youtube.